MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-security-enable-data-sensitivity-labels.md

 When sensitivity labels are enabled:

-* Specified users and security groups in the organization can classify and [apply sensitivity labels](./service-security-apply-data-sensitivity-labels.md) to their Power BI content.
-In the Power BI service, this means their reports, dashboards, semantic models, and dataflows.
+* Specified users and security groups in the organization can [apply sensitivity labels](/fabric/get-started/apply-sensitivity-labels) to their Fabric content.
+In the Fabric service, this means any Fabric item.
 In Power BI Desktop, it means their *.pbix* files.
-* In the service, all members of the organization will be able to see those labels.
-In Desktop, only members of the organization who have the labels published to them will be able to see the labels.
+* In the service, all members of the organization can see those labels.
+In Desktop, only members of the organization who have the labels published to them can see the labels.

 Enabling sensitivity labels requires an Azure Information Protection license.
 See [Licensing and requirements](#licensing-and-requirements) for detail.